daveaglick/NancyDocs/input/docs/hosting/hosting-nancy-with-fastcgi.md

+Title: Hosting Nancy With FastCgi
+Order: 8
+---

 In case you want to host your Nancy application while using a web server of your choice, be it IIS, Apache, Nginx, Lighttpd or any other FastCgi enabled web server, there is the option of using [Fos](http://github.com/mzabani/Fos).

 **Fos** is a library that allows an Owin console application to receive requests through a FastCgi socket from a web server. **Fos** is also designed to run well with Mono on all platforms.

-## Setting up your application with nginx on Linux
+# Setting up your application with nginx on Linux

 We will show you how to set up FastCgi on *nginx* and how to run your Owin application with Fos.
 The idea applies to any web server, so feel free to try others.